ipfs-cluster/ipfs-cluster-website/content/index.md

 ### Community

-The Multiformats Project is an Open Source software project.
+<a href="/">The Multiformats Project</a> is an Open Source software project.
 It is built by a large community of contributors.

 - [Github Project](https://github.com/multiformats/multiformats)
 - [Website Repository](https://github.com/multiformats/website)
 - IRC Channel: `#ipfs` on irc.freenode.org

-Multiformats was started and is sponsored by [Protocol Labs](https://ipn.io).
+Multiformats was started and is sponsored by:

 <a href="http://ipn.io">
 <img src="protocol-labs-logo.png" height="64px" />